vespaiach/critical-principal-engineer-skill/README.md

 # critical-principal-engineer-skill

-A Claude Code skill that activates a rigorous Principal Engineer / Senior Architect review persona.
+A skill that activates a rigorous Principal Engineer / Senior Architect review persona.

 ## Install